 The margin of error in each state for the last month is available here.

-About the re-election support data:
+About the demographic approval data: